Here's How to Have an Amazing Reception Brunch

 Are you a morning person?
 Looking for a unique wedding twist?
-Consider a brunch reception.
-Be it a sunrise ceremony, your passion for breakfast, or a way to get a jump on your honeymoon, a brunch reception can be a delicious, low-key, and inspired choice.
+Consider a brunch reception!
+Be it a sunrise ceremony, your passion for breakfast, or a way to get a jump on your honeymoon, a brunch reception is a delicious, low-key and crowd-pleasing choice.

 Timing Is Everything

 A brunch reception usually takes place between 11 a.m. and 2 p.m.
-If you'd like it to be more of a breakfast, 9:00 a.m. is usually the earliest starting time to consider.
+If you'd like it to be more of a breakfast 9 a.m. is usually the earliest starting time to consider.
 According to Rosemary Howe, a New York City caterer, your guests' stomachs may not be ready to handle heavy food right away.
-She suggests serving juices, coffee, and cocktails along with some light, fruity nibbles before moving onto the main course, to avoid overwhelming guests who may still be wiping sleep from their eyes.
-Then, of course, comes coffee, dessert, and wedding cake.
+She suggests serving juices, coffee and cocktails along with some light, fruity nibbles before moving onto the main course, to avoid overwhelming guests who may still be wiping sleep from their eyes.
+Then, of course, comes coffee, dessert and wedding cake.
 Brunch is best served buffet style or as a seated meal (or a combination of the two).
-The other alternative is a cocktail brunch, where guests enjoy passed delicacies hors d'oeuvres-style (think scrambled egg tartlets and mini French toast) and cocktails (such as mimosas, bellinis, champagne, and punch) as they stand and chat, cheer, and celebrate.
+The other alternative is a cocktail brunch, where guests enjoy passed delicacies hors d'oeuvres-style (think scrambled egg tartlets and mini French toast) and cocktails like mimosas, bellinis, champagne and punch, as they mingle and celebrate.

 Festive vs. Formal

 Morning naturally sets a more mellow tone.
-A brunch can still be festive (think brightly colored flowers and mimosas), but it's probably not going to contain any rock star-style partying.
+A brunch can still be festive (think brightly colored flowers and mimosas), but it probably won't include a crazy dance party.
 Satisfy friends and family with a bountiful buffet and fresh juice bar.
 Fancy a formal atmosphere?
-Go for fine china, champagne, and a three-course meal.
+Go for fine china, champagne and a three-course meal.
 Also consider the time of year.
 If your big day falls during leaf-turning season, choose an ideal space where windows frame the colorful mosaic of gold and red hues.
 Planning a winter wedding?
 Consider a cozy brunch by a roaring fire.
 A tented springtime soiree in an English garden is a beautiful way to celebrate nature.
-When choosing a brunch spot, remember to see it during the time of day you are planning your reception -- ask yourself, is it dark and depressing due to a lack of windows?
-Does the sun beat down during the day, making the temperature inside boiling?
-It's important to see all of the room's blemishes.
+When choosing a brunch spot, remember to see it during the time of day you are planning your reception—ask yourself, is it dark and depressing due to a lack of windows?
+Does the sun beat down during the day, making the room sweltering hot?
+This will help you notice any potential issues before it's too late.

 A brunch is one of the most cost-effective receptions you can have: Brunches can range in price from $17 to $85 per head, depending on the menu and the site you choose.
-Your liquor costs will be much lower than an evening affair (guests drink less alcohol in the morning); you won't have to shell out money for a band (although a string quartet is always nice in the early morning hours); and oftentimes reception sites are less expensive to rent in the daytime.
+Your liquor costs will be much lower than an evening affair and you won't have to shell out money for a band.
+Plus, reception sites are often less expensive to rent in the daytime.

 Brunch Food Trends

 One word: Frittatas.
 According to Rocco DiSpirito, the chef at Union Pacific in New York City, this Italian vegetable-and-egg dish is all the rage.
 "The frittata feels lighter yet substantial without being rich.
-It's full of vegetables so it appeals to the health conscious and can be prepared with delicious cheese and herbs."
+It's full of vegetables so it appeals to the health conscious and can be prepared with delicious cheeses and herbs."
 Want to forgo the eggs altogether?
 Grilled veggies are a tasty alternative, according to Word of Mouth catering in New York City.
 Another hot brunch bite?
 "Smoked things," says Dispirito.
-"Not just salmon and sable -- but tuna bacon and salmon bacon, smoked tuna and smoked meats, and even smoked vegetables, which are great for late morning or early afternoon."
+"Not just salmon and sable, but tuna bacon and salmon bacon, smoked tuna and smoked meats, and even smoked vegetables, which are great for late morning or early afternoon."
 Asian foods are invading the brunch bash as well, with delectable dim sum.
 "People like these well-seasoned bites of food with a surprise inside," says New York City caterer Karen Lee, who serves up these steamed buns and dumplings on stylish bamboo steamers.
 To add some spice to the soiree, some caterers are serving up familiar foods with a twist.
 Word of Mouth offers creative variations such as grilled chicken salad wraps, open-face sandwiches made on homemade dill sponge bread, and smoked salmon wraps instead of the traditional bagels and lox.
 Another hot trend is food stations, a lively (and less crowded) alternative to the standard buffet.
-One recent brunch reception we heard about featured an omelet station, a French toast station, and a crepe/pancake station (both with various toppings and syrups).
+Consider an omelet station, French toast station a crepe/pancake station (both with various toppings and syrups).

-Go light on the liquor -- it may not even be noon!
-If you'd like to serve wine, consider offering it after some food has been eaten.
-And don't forget morning-time cocktails like bloody marys, mimosas, screwdrivers, mint juleps, punch, tequila sunrise (grenadine, tequila, and orange juice), bellinis (fresh sliced peaches or peach juice and sparkling wine or champagne) or champagne with a few raspberries dropped in.
-And, of course, include delicious non-alcoholic breakfast beverages such as coffee (think American, cafe au lait, espresso with lemon zest, cappuccino, Thai iced coffee), tea, (think black, green, mint, spiced, chamomile, Earl Gray, English breakfast), fresh juices (watermelon, papaya, grapefruit, or a grapefruit/orange/cranberry blend), hot chocolate (Mexican, cinnamon, marshmallow-drenched), and fruit smoothies (blueberry, banana, strawberries mixed with apple juice or non-fat yogurt).
-For a southern affair, think iced tea with lemon, peach tea, fresh strawberry or watermelon lemonade, and raspberry ginger ale punch.
+Go light on the liquor, and if you'd like to serve it, consider offering it after some food has been eaten.
+And don't forget morning-time cocktails like bloody marys, mimosas, screwdrivers, mint juleps, punch, tequila sunrise (grenadine, tequila, and orange juice), bellinis or champagne with a few berries dropped in.
+And, of course, include delicious non-alcoholic breakfast beverages such as coffee (American, cafe au lait, espresso with lemon zest, cappuccino or Thai iced coffee), tea, (black, green, mint, spiced, chamomile, Earl Gray and English breakfast), fresh juices, hot chocolate, and fruit smoothies.
+For a southern affair, think iced tea with lemon, peach tea, fresh strawberry or watermelon lemonade and raspberry ginger ale punch.